neuroverse-fm/neuropilot/.changeset/clean-crews-obey.md

   - The way that the open docs commands work is slightly different, now having a dropdown to select instead of opening our own docs directly.
 This is in preparation for our public API for extending NeuroPilot.
   - For now, you'll be selecting the `NeuroPilot` option most/all of the time.
 - There is a new `get_content` action that sends the current file's contents.
 This works more or less the same as the Send Current File as Context command.
+- All actions can now be individually disabled using the new setting "Disabled Actions".